Thursday, August 6, 2020

 ONE: Revelation refers to events that happen in “One day”, and others in “One hour”.
 Comparing these phrases to other parts of the Bible, we find Isaiah 10:17-20, which describes Israel’s destruction as happening in “one day.”
 It actually took several years.
 But relative to the centuries that the nation had lived, its destruction was sudden.
 “One hour” would be an even more startlingly short time period: “Too bad, too bad, you great city, Babylon you strong city, because in one hour your judgment has arrived!”
 (Revelation 18:10)

 TWO: In some cases the “2” is clearly meant to be literal; “2 wings of an eagle” or “2-edged sword.”
 And in others, it seems to refer to a small amount but more than one.
 For example, when the heavenly armies of angels are described as two myriads of myriads”, (Revelation 9:16) we shouldn’t assume it means literally 200,000,000 angels.
-A ‘myriad of myriads’ might be taken literally as 100,000,000; ‘two myriads’ simply makes it clear that we’re talking about an unspecified number of myriads of angels.
+A ‘myriad of myriads’ might be taken literally as 100,000,000; ‘two myriads’ simply makes it clear that we’re talking about millions and millions of angels.

 “2 witnesses” are mentioned at Revelation 11:3.
 The rest of the passage refers to an olive tree and a lampstand.
 That should remind Bible students of the book of Zechariah.
 In that book, the olive tree feeding olive oil to a lampstand is explained as referring to the high priest of the time, Joshua, assisting the governor of the time, Zerubbabel.
 Both of them were faithful men who were taking the lead in providing ‘light’ to Jehovah’s people the Israelites who had just returned from Babylon.
 While they had begun well in their assigned task of rebuilding the temple, when persecution hit the people drifted away from it.
 After Zechariah and other prophets stirred them up, they got busy again.